IDMNYU/audiolab/docs/synths.md

 <img src = "./img/TTSH_2_4.png" height="300px" title="S&H" alt="S&H">

-The sample and hold (S/H) module on the ARP 2600 can be used to generate clocks and random audio sources by 'sampling' an input voltage based on an internal or external clock (which does not have to be a clock at all).
+The sample and hold (S/H) module on the TTSH can be used to generate clocks and random audio sources by 'sampling' an input voltage based on an internal or external clock (which does not have to be a clock at all).
 The internal controls allow for the generation of S/H control voltages with a gain and constant speed controlled by the vertical sliders.
 Input and output jacks for the switches and clocks of the module allow you to create more complex sample-and-hold systems for the ARP which can simulate sequences, arpeggiators, and rhythmic voltage curves.
 - *Default input* - the sample and hold module's input is wired by default to the output of the noise generator.
 - *Default output* - the sample and hold module's output is wired by default to the inputs of the FM controls on VCOs 1 and 2; the 'gate' output of the module's clock is wired by default to the trigger input on the envelope generator module.